petersonR/sparseR/cran-comments.md

 ## Release summary

-This is a resubmission of package update, attempting to fix CRAN check issues.
+This is a package update resubmission, fixes issues in tests with new version of update for ncvreg, and an old call to citEntry().

 ## R CMD check results